grant/grant.cm/scripts/README.md

 gcloud iam service-accounts create resume-sync-scheduler \
   --display-name="Resume Sync Scheduler Service Account"

+# Wait a moment for the service account to propagate (if you get an error, wait a few seconds and retry)
+sleep 2

 # Grant the scheduler service account permission to invoke Cloud Run
 gcloud run services add-iam-policy-binding $SERVICE_NAME \
   --region $REGION \